Charlie Feathers: Biography

 Feathers was born in Holly Springs, Mississippi, United States.

 He started out as a session musician at Sun Studios, playing any side instrument he could in the hopes of someday making his own music there.
 He eventually played on a small label started by Sam Phillips called Flip records which got him enough attention to record a couple of singles for Sun Records and Holiday Inn Records.
 By all accounts the singer was not held in much regard by Phillips, but Feathers often made the audacious claim that he had arranged "That's All Right" and "Blue Moon of Kentucky" for Elvis Presley.
-He also claimed that his "We're Getting Closer (To Being Apart)" had been intended to be Elvis' sixth single for Sun.
-He did, however, get his name on one of Elvis' Sun records, "I Forgot To Remember To Forget" when the writer Stan Kesler asked him to record a demo of the song.
+He also claimed that his "We're Getting Closer (To Being Apart)" had been intended to be Presley's sixth single for Sun.
+He did, however, get his name on one of Presley's Sun records, "I Forgot to Remember to Forget" when the writer Stan Kesler asked him to record a demo of the song.

 He then moved on to Meteor Records and then King Records where he recorded his best-known work.
 His 1950s singles included "Peepin' Eyes", "Defrost Your Heart", "Tongue-Tied Jill" and "Bottle to the Baby".
-When his King contract ran out he still continued to perform, although Feathers—perhaps typically—thought there was a conspiracy to keep his music from gaining the popularity it deserved.
+When his King contract ran out he still continued to perform, although Feathers thought there was a conspiracy to keep his music from gaining the popularity it deserved.

 In the mid-1980s, he performed at times at new music nightclubs like the Antenna Club in Memphis, Tennessee, sharing the bill with rock-and-roll bands like Tav Falco's Panther Burns, who, as devoted fans of Feathers, had introduced him to their label's president.

 He released his New Jungle Fever album in 1987 and Honkey Tonk Man in 1988, featuring the lead guitar work of his son, Bubba Feathers.
 These later albums of original songs penned by Feathers were released on the French label New Rose Records, whose other 1980s releases included albums by Johnny Thunders, Alex Chilton, Roky Erickson, The Cramps, The Gun Club, and others.

 He died on August 29, 1998, of complications from a stroke-induced coma.
 He was buried at Forest Hill Cemetery South in Memphis.